Stakeholder Engagement and Materiality

 - Online Sustainability survey of 55 key suppliers and partners

-- Evaluations between employees and their managers during their annual appraisal
+- Evaluations between talents and their managers during their annual appraisal

 - Online Sustainability Survey of 20 key corporate and institutional clients